Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 ---

-## Scope & limitations
+## Scope

-This section is intentionally prominent.
-The framework is useful precisely because its boundaries are stated clearly.

-- **The DSI is a screening heuristic, not a mechanistic model.** Weights are expert-assigned.
-It is validated on *rank order* across major structural classes, not absolute cycle counts.
-It is most reliable in the volume-change-dominated regime (olivines, polyanionic frameworks; error 10-47%) and is treated as outside its applicability domain for layered oxides, where phase transformation and surface reactivity dominate.
+The DSI is a structure-aware screening heuristic for durability *ranking*, validated on rank order across the major cathode structural classes rather than on absolute cycle counts.
+It is most reliable in the volume-change-dominated regime.
+The generated compositions are exploratory screening candidates that flag where to look next, not first-principles-validated materials.
+Energy-density values are theoretical.
+Full validation detail, robustness analyses and accompanying limitations are documented in the manuscript.
-- **The experimental validation set is small (n = 11).** Leave-one-out and bootstrap analyses show the result is internally stable and not driven by any single material, but a set this size cannot establish generalization beyond it.
-A larger validation set is the primary next step.
-- **Generated "novel" compositions are exploratory.** They have no resolved crystal structure; their energy densities are empirical screening estimates, not first-principles predictions.
-They identify *where to look next* and require DFT relaxation and convex-hull placement before any viability claim.
-- **All energy-density values are theoretical** (100% depth of discharge, active material only); practical cell-level values are lower.
-- **DFT inputs inherit GGA+U systematic errors** (~0.1-0.3 V in redox potentials).
-These are approximately uniform shifts and do not affect the relative rankings that drive the conclusions.

 ---